noahjames404/pulang-mina/README.md

 8. You've successfully added the extension to your chrome.

 ## How to use
 1. Fill up the extension's popup form & click save.
 2. Goto redmine & create a new issue, if you're already in **new issue form** refresh the webpage again to apply changes.
 3. A release note template will generate after loading the webpage.
-4. Next to the field is a **download document** button (located at the bottom).
+4. Next to the field is a **Send Email** & **Download Document** button (located at the bottom).
-5. clicking the **download document** button generates a docx file that can also be open in odt (libre office) versions.
+5. clicking the **Download Document** button generates a docx file that can also be open in odt (libre office) versions.
 It is a formatted release note with issue number appended at the start of the release note.
+6. You can send email directly to your receipient by clicking **Send Email**

 ## Documentation